G-Haze/G-Haze.github.io/_posts/2022-02-15-Week-6-Information-Risk.md

 ### Information Security Principles

-Fundamental to the practice of Cyber Security is the concept of the CIA Triad.
-This combines three key principles of data security; Confidentiality, Integrity and Availability, that act as a foundation for developing systems and policies to protect data.
+Fundamental to the practice of cyber security is the concept of the CIA Triad.
+This combines three key principles of data security; confidentiality, integrity and availability, that act as a foundation for developing systems and policies to protect data.

 ![CIA](/docs/assets/CIATriad.PNG)

-Confidentiality - keeping data secure and only available to authorised individuals, entities or processes Integrity - keeping data clean and accurate Availability - keeping data accessible and usable upon demand by an authorised individual or entity
+- Confidentiality: keeping data secure and only available to authorised individuals, entities or processes
+- Integrity: keeping data clean and accurate
+- Availability: keeping data accessible and usable upon demand by an authorised individual or entity

 It is important to understand the difference between vulnerabilities and threats and how these translate into risk.

-A threat is any event that has the potential to cause harm to a system or organisation.
+A **threat** is any event that has the potential to cause harm to a system or organisation.
 There are natural threats, which are caused by Mother Nature such as flooding or tornadoes.
 Intentional threats where someone acts with the intent to cause harm, for example, a disgruntled employee who aims to get back at the company which fired him.
 And lastly, unintentional threats such as losing a memory stick with records on it or accidently sending data to the wrong recipient by mistake.

-Whereas a vulnerability is a weakness in a security system or asset that leaves it susceptible to exploitation by an attacker _(or threat)_.
+Whereas a **vulnerability** is a weakness in a security system or asset that leaves it susceptible to exploitation by an attacker _(or threat)_.
 These could be general vulnerabilities like the building and facilities not having sufficient security measures allowing unauthorised access to it or information-specific such as unsecured computers and servers, personal devices and operating system vulnerabilities that have not been patched.

 **Threat x Vulnerability = Risk**

-We can therefore refer to risk as the potential that a given threat will exploit a vulnerability and cause harm to the system or organisation in question.
+We can therefore refer to **risk** as the potential that a given threat will exploit a vulnerability and cause harm to the system or organisation in question.

 ### ISO 27001